js-cookie/js-cookie/SERVER_SIDE.md

 ## JBoss 7.1.1

 It seems that the servlet implementation of JBoss 7.1.1 [does not read some characters correctly](https://github.com/js-cookie/js-cookie/issues/70#issuecomment-148944674), even though they are allowed as per [RFC 6265](https://tools.ietf.org/html/rfc6265#section-4.1.1).
-To fix this you need to write a custom converter to send those characters correctly:
+To fix this you need to write a custom converter to send those characters correctly.

+**Example**:

 ```javascript
 var JBossCookies = Cookies.withConverter({